DurhamDecLab/ARBInterp/README.md

 Instantiate the 'tricubic' class by passing a loaded field to it.
 It is not necessary to order the x, y, z coordinates - the code will do that itself.

-NOTE: as of version 1.0, a regular field (i.e. with equal grid spacing in all dimensions) must be supplied.
-A future release will handle irregular grids, but performance will still be best with regular grids.
+NOTE: a regular field (i.e. with equal grid spacing in all dimensions) must be supplied.
 The interpolant field does not have to be cubic, only cuboid.

 If an N x 4 array is passed it will operate in scalar mode and return both the interpolated field magnitude and partial derivatives.